Falicon/cross_slide/README.md

 ### Play the Demo

-You should be able to play the web version of this demo here:
+You should be able to play the web version of this demo here (note it may take a second or two to load, so please be patient):

  - https://falicon.github.io/cross_slide/build/web/#/